-All the ships at sail
+All the Ships at Sail

+People ask, “What’s it like to see a Navy ship come close?”
 With a retired US Coast Guard admiral on board, we encountered all the ships at sea beginning with the big one.
 The USS Mesa Verde rolled past us as we exited Sarah Creek into the York River.
 The Mesa Verde is an amphibious transport dock ship that can field an entire battalion of 800 Marines, including tanks.
 It was transiting the Coleman Bridge toward the Yorktown Naval Weapons Station.

 Along the way out the creek, we found several dolphins still lingering at summer’s end before heading out to sea and south.

 Ret.
 Rear Admiral Jim Morgan and his wife Sally were vacationing from Charlottesville.
 On the boat, they celebrated their 35th anniversary with champagne.

 Jim used to sail a 45-foot Coronado in the Caribbean.
 “That was years ago, when I lived aboard it.
 All I worried about back then was the wind and whether there was enough food aboard.
 During my career in the Coast Guard I took the cutter Eagle to Europe twice.”
 That’s the flagship training vessel, a veritable tall ship of magnificent proportions.